hei2000/Accounting-system/README.md

 After the system has received a valid input, the corresponding function will then be activated and users will proceed to the next steps.

 ### 1: Add income and expenses records
-If the option entered is '1', this function will be activated and the system will ask whether the input records belong to income or expense with the following messsage:
+If the option entered is '1', this function will be activated and the system will ask whether the input records belong to income or expense with the following message:

 > 1: Expense
 >